 A maximum of four eligible teams were selected to participate in the second stage of the competition.

 The RFQ for the Nepean Point redevelopment project closed on March 31, 2017.

-This stage will entail the preparation of a design proposal.
-Each finalist selected must submit a proposal that includes the following:
+This stage entails the preparation of a design proposal.
+Each finalist must submit a proposal that includes the following:

-The deadline for the submission of final proposals is September 20, 2017.
+The deadline for the submission of final proposals was September 20, 2017.